-What is Traumatic Brain Injury?
+What is a Traumatic Brain Injury?

 Blows that result in torn brain tissue or bleeding or bruising in the brain can cause permanent symptoms.
-In extreme cases, the brain damage will eventually be fatal.
+In extreme cases, severe brain damage can eventually become fatal.

 Getting Disability for Traumatic Brain Injury

-There are, however, medical conditions that are caused by or related to TBI that are listed.
+There are, however, medical conditions that are caused by or related to TBI that are among those listed.
 For example, epilepsy is a recognized disability.
 Eligibility for SSDI benefits due to epilepsy depends on the frequency and severity of seizures.